Yao Junior Sènaya

 Yao Séyram Junior Sènaya (born 19 April 1984) is a Togolese former professional footballer who played as a striker or a midfielder.
 He is the younger brother of Yao Mawuko Sènaya.

 Football career

-Sènaya spent his entire professional career in Switzerland, playing for many teams, but only FC Thun in the Swiss Super League.
+Sènaya spent his entire professional career in Switzerland, playing for many teams, but only Thun in the Swiss Super League.

-He was released by FC La Chaux-de-Fonds in summer 2008 and rounded off his career in the United Arab Emirates.
+He was released by La Chaux-de-Fonds in summer 2008 and rounded off his career in the United Arab Emirates.

 International

-He is a key part of the Togo national team, having played in both the 2006 African Cup of Nations and the 2006 World Cup in Germany, where he appeared in all three games in which Togo competed.
+He was a key part of the Togo national team, having played in both the 2006 African Cup of Nations and the 2006 World Cup in Germany, where he appeared in all three games in which Togo competed.

 Yao Junior Sènaya was easily identified on the field due to his more "exotic" haircuts.
 He wore bleach blonde hair to the African Nations Cup in 2006.

-Because of his popularity, former Togo coach Tchalile Bana was obliged to seek police protection after Sènaya was substituted during a 2002 World Cup qualifier against rival Angola.